Get your deposit back, plus the penalty if they blew the deadline

-Most states award 1×–3× damages when a landlord wrongfully withholds a deposit.
-We generate a state-specific demand letter in under 3 minutes — citing the exact statute, the deadline they blew, and the penalty they now owe you.
+Most states allow 1x to 3x damages when a landlord wrongfully withholds a deposit.
+We generate the demand letter for your state in about three minutes, citing the exact statute, the deadline they missed, and the penalty they now owe.

 Preview free · $15 for full letter · $29 for recovery kit · No subscription